Speculative fiction moving-image worlds

-Mark Chua (b.1992) and Lam Li Shuen (b.1996) are a filmmaker-artist duo from Singapore who work across film, audiovisual performance, music and installations.
+Mark Chua (b.1992) and Lam Li Shuen (b.1996) are a filmmaker-artist duo who work across film, expanded cinema performance and installations.
 Their works explore the intersections of histories, materialities and existential anxieties, through speculative fiction and multimedia stagings.
+They are based in Singapore.

 The duo are co-founders of Emoumie, an independent film production studio.
-Their films have screened at international film festivals including the International Film Festival Rotterdam (2024, 2023), New Directors/New Films (2023) presented by MoMA and Film at Lincoln Center, BFI London Film Festival (2021) and Tampere Film Festival (2021).
-In 2021, with their short film A Man Trembles, they were awarded Best Southeast Asian Director at the Singapore International Film Festival.
+Their films have screened at international film festivals including the International Film Festival Rotterdam (2024, 2023), New Directors/New Films (2023) presented by MoMA and Film at Lincoln Center, BFI London Film Festival (2021) and Clermont-Ferrand (2026) In 2021, with their short film A Man Trembles, they were awarded Best Southeast Asian Director at the Singapore International Film Festival.
 Their short film The Cup received the First Prize (Moving Images) of the Julius Baer Next Generation Art Prize in 2021.

 Their recent exhibitions and installations include: Before and After the Unknown (Singapore Art Week 2025), A Lotus Turns To Light (ArtScience Museum, 2024), Silhouettes of Having Been (Objectifs Centre for Photography and Film, 2024).
 They were residents of the Esplanade Contemporary Performing Arts Research Residency in 2024.

-They are currently developing their feature project, Strange Root (Keinginan), which was selected for CineMart 2025, Berlinale Talents Script Station 2024, Full Circle Lab Philippines 2024, mylab+@Jogja 2023 and Talents Tokyo 2023.
+They are currently developing their feature project, Strange Root (Keinginan), which was selected for CineMart 2025, Locarno Residency 2025, Berlinale Talents Script Station 2024, Full Circle Lab Philippines 2024, mylab+@Jogja 2023 and Talents Tokyo 2023.

 Photo by Tiffany Nah